Electronic Frontier Foundation: Content moderation reform

 Six months later, the same organizations sought the support of roughly 80 others, including Article 19, in calling for Facebook to adopt the Santa Clara Principles.
 This was later updated with a request for Facebook to warn users who have interacted with sock puppet law enforcement accounts.

 In 2019, the EFF and OTI delivered testimony about the Online Harms White Paper in the United Kingdom.
 They commented that several proposals to increase the amount of regulation on social media were open to abuse.
 Also in 2019, the EFF launched the website "TOSsed out" to document cases of moderation rules being applied inconsistently.
 Cindy Cohn underscored their commitment to upholding free speech online, writing that "once you've turned it on, whether through pressure or threats of lawsuits, the power to silence people doesn't just go in one direction."

-Protect the Stack

-In December 2022, the EFF and 56 other digital advocacy organizations called for internet infrastructure providers to stop policing the content of the websites they service.
-The organizations argued that many providers can only moderate content by revoking access to an entire website, leaving end-users with little transparency or recourse.
-They expressed concern that governments may pressure infrastructure providers to deny service to opponents and marginalized groups, and that monopolistic infrastructure providers may take banned users offline altogether.
-The coalition believes that platforms and user-facing websites are better-positioned as moderators, because they can remove specific content, sanction accounts granularly, and offer reasoning and appeals for moderation decisions.

-The initiative was launched in the wake of Drop Kiwi Farms, a campaign that convinced several internet service providers and DDoS protection firms to revoke service to Kiwi Farms, a controversial forum.
-After the forum returned behind an open-source bot detection tool, the EFF stopped classifying DDoS protection services as infrastructure because they cannot determine whether a website stays online or not.

 Awards

 The EFF organizes two sets of awards to promote work in accordance with its goals and objectives.